 Plan to spend the entire day with your family learning about marine conservation, exploring the aquarium, and visiting with sea turtles as they rehab from injury and illness.
 Afterward, the playground and picnic areas will keep everyone entertained as you overlook the blue waters of the Atlantic Ocean.

-📚 Related Reading: Juno Beach is sandwiched between Jupiter and Palm Beach, two awesome destinations to visit in Florida.
+📚 Related Reading: Juno Beach is sandwiched between Jupiter and Palm Beach, two of the most incredible places to go in Florida.

 Bahia Honda State Park